Springdoc-openapi Modules

 All the path springdoc-openapi properties are not applicable when springdoc.use-management-port=true.

-Additionally, it is also possible to combine this property, with the existing property to display the actuator endpoints in the swagger-ui.
+Additionally, it is also possible to combine this property, with the existing property to display the actuator endpoints in the swagger-ui/scalar.

 springdoc.show-actuator=true